danwilliams/rustmark/content/index.md

+# Index

 Welcome to Rustmark!

 This is the index page.
-It does not have a title, as the main application title will be used.
-(This is a special case - all other pages should have titles, using the H1 heading.)
+Its title is somewhat optional, as the main application title will be used when viewing through Rustmark.
+It's recommended to still add a title though, for niceness when previewing the file using a Git server or other Markdown viewer.

 Add what you want here.
 Usually that would be an introduction to your project, and a list of links to other pages.